Stone2GIT/rf2_league_pkg_builder/README.md

 ### Preparation

+1. Clone the repo ...

-1. Change $RF2ROOT in variables.ps1 if rFactor 2 is not installed to default path
+2. Change $RF2ROOT in variables.ps1 if rFactor 2 is not installed to default path

-2. change to helper and run prepare.ps1
+3. change to helper and run prepare.ps1

-3. go back and copy skin files to vehicle folders
+4. go back and copy skin files to vehicle folders

-4. copy or create veh, ini and all that other stuff of a skin package in vehicle folders
+5. copy or create veh, ini and all that other stuff of a skin package in vehicle folders

 ### Running on CLI